johnconraddomingo/transit/README.md

 - Current values compared to baseline
 - Percentage change with color-coded indicators (green for positive, red for negative)
 - Historical data for each metric showing month-by-month changes
-- Line graphs visualizing trends over time with baseline reference
+- Line graphs visualising trends over time with baseline reference

-### Advanced Visualization
+### Advanced Visualisation

-For advanced charts and more sophisticated visualizations, install the required dependencies:
+For advanced charts and more sophisticated visualisations, install the required dependencies:

 ```powershell
 pip install matplotlib pandas seaborn jinja2 numpy
 ```

-When these dependencies are available, the visualization will automatically use them to generate more detailed charts.
+When these dependencies are available, the visualisation will automatically use them to generate more detailed charts.